gretelai/gretel-blueprints/containers/ner/README.md

 - `config.yml`: Defines all custom predictors that should be loaded for use by the API.

-- `codewords.txt`: Is a example phrase list that can be used by the phrase predictor.
+- `codewords.txt`: Is an example phrase list that can be used by the phrase predictor.
 Each phrase much be on a its own line.

 To launch the container and test: